Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 Note that my preferred use case is detailed Lorebook Entries injected relatively close to the context.
 You can shift your use of `Insertion Position` to be similar to your use in EWI.
 I speak in further detail in the sections below.
 My use case is generally due to my preference to use non-human characters in my stories.
 I expect that simpler use cases with fewer unusual characters/attributes will probably behave better and without as much force.

 Testing will not always be described in significant detail, e.g. always including percentage of success/failure for certain things.
 At this stage, my goal is to test general ways of improving output.
 I will generall try to describe the result in relative terms (clearer, more accurate, more creative, etc.), compared to other settings/entries.

+In general, the information will reflect the current highest Opus tier model (now v3 Sigurd) unless otherwise stated.

 ----